Shaaali/identity-apps/docs/references/app-settings/saml-settings-for-app.md

 #### Bindings
 Specifies the mechanisms to transport SAML messages in communication protocols.
 Bindings define how SAML assertions and request-response protocol messages can be exchanged between identity provider and SAML application.

-Asgardeo by default supports below bindings:
+Asgardeo by default supports the following bindings:
 - HTTP Post
 - HTTP Redirect
 <!--  Artifact -->